BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 You don’t build a lead-generation website for yourself.

 If your goal is to generate more customers from your website, then it doesn’t matter if you like your website.

 Think about it this way: Would you be happier with a beautiful website that sent you no business or a website you didn’t like the look of but generated more customers and more revenue for your business?

-If you want your website to generate more business, you build your website for your customers.
-Not you.
+If you want your website to generate more business, you build your website for your customers, not for you.

-Of course, you want your website to look great — because a great looking website looks more professional, appealing, and earns trust.
+Of course, you want your website to look great—because a great-looking website looks more professional and earns you trust.

-Aesthetics are a means to an end as a part of your business goals with your website.
+But aesthetics are merely a means to an end as part of how your website advances your business goals.